lukrencijus/LAMP-LEMP/LEMP/document.md

+It was hard to understand and troubleshoot missing permissions required for each service

+Could not find documentation on how to create a systemd service files

 # nginx

-I could not find systemd service file for NGINX in documentation so I used youtube
+Could not find documentation on how to create a systemd service file for NGINX.
+Had to rely on YouTube tutorial.

 https://nginx.org/en/docs/configure.html